TaitoUnited/taito-cli/README.md

 You can override a single command without disabling the whole plugin:

 * Create a plugin that provides an alternative implementation for the command
-* Create a pre hook that removes the original command from command chain
+* Create a pre hook that removes the original command from command chain (TODO reusable script for this)

 ### Command chains and passing data